Comparing Options on Covering the Cost of Your Textbooks

 - Number of credit cards open

-Students who use their cards to help them through a rough week, and who pay that debt back each month, may be building up a good credit history, and they might weather the advent of an unexpected book bill quite easily.
+Students who use their cards responsibly and with discipline – and who pay that debt back each month – may be building up a good credit history.

 Private loans can help to fill the gap, in some cases, as students with good credit scores may have the ability to prove that they’ll pay back the amount that they take out in a loan.
 These loans may originate in the private banking marketplace, but they often have a lower interest rate than credit cards, and they could be a good option for students who simply need to borrow in order to pay for their books.